Renal arteriography is a special x-ray of the blood vessels of the kidneys.

-- Unexplained high blood pressure thought to be due to narrowing of the blood vessels of the kidneys (renal stenosis)
+- Unexplained high blood pressure thought to be due to narrowing of the blood vessels of the kidneys

 - Benign tumors and cancers involving the kidneys

 - Active bleeding from the kidney

 This test is often used to examine donors and recipients before a kidney transplant.
 The result determines the number of arteries and veins on each kidney.

 Results may vary.
 Talk to your doctor about the meaning of your specific test results.